Rainfall and mountain snow will continue across the western U.S. into Monday

 Wednesday Night And Christmas Day Rain.
 Lows in the upper 30s.
 Highs in the mid 40s.
 Chance of rain 90 percent.

-Monday Night Mostly cloudy in the evening...then becoming partly cloudy.
-Lows around 10 above.
+Thursday Night Mostly cloudy in the evening...then becoming partly cloudy.
+Lows in the upper 20s.

 Friday Partly sunny.
 Highs in the upper 30s.